Tet Offensive attacks on Da Nang: 30 January

 At 03:30 PAVN/VC forces launched an assault against General Hoàng Xuân Lãm's I Corps headquarters.
 Under cover of darkness, elements of the VC R-20th and V-25th Battalions had crossed the Cầu Đỏ River and penetrated the Hòa Vang village complex.
-With covering fire provided by 81mm and 82mm mortars, about a reinforced company reached the I Corps headquarters compound actually located within the city of Da Nang just outside the northern perimeter of the Air Base.
+With covering fire provided by 81mm and 82 mm mortars, about a reinforced company reached the I Corps headquarters compound actually located within the city of Da Nang just outside the northern perimeter of the Air Base.
 The VC attacked the compound from two directions, from the south and the east.
 From the south, about a dozen VC used boards to cross the outer wire and ladders and boards to clamber over the compound wall into the courtyard below.
 An alert ARVN sentry took the VC under fire near the flagpole.
 Four ARVN M113 armored personnel carriers reinforced by a reconnaissance squad maneuvered to contain the attackers.
 A conglomeration of internal security forces threw back the VC force from the east that tried to use similar tactics to get inside the compound from that direction.
 The fighting within the compound continued until daylight.
 After their breaching of the outer defenses, the VC squad fired B-40 rockets at the headquarters building, but then fought a delaying action, waiting for reinforcements which never came.
 The bulk of the attack force remained in Hòa Vang Village bogged down in a firefight with local Popular Force (PF) and Regional Force (RF) troops reinforced by a USMC Combined Action Platoon (CAP), E-3.
 VC gunners from Hòa Vang, nevertheless, maintained an intermittent mortar bombardment upon the I Corps tactical operations center.
 Shortly after 04:45, General Lãm ordered the ARVN 4th Cavalry Regiment, a Ranger battalion and a detachment of National Police to augment the units in Hòa Vang and the headquarters personnel forces in the compound.

 Lieutenant Colonel Twyman R. Hill's 1st MP Battalion operated directly under III MAF and was responsible for the "close-in defense" of the Da Nang Air Base, the two bridges between Tiensha Peninsula, Marble Mountain Air Facility and the Naval Hospital on the Tiensha (Tiên Sa) Peninsula.
 Hill received a telephone call at 03:45 on the 30th from Colonel Thomas Randall, the III MAF G-3, who asked him "to send three platoons to blocking positions south of I Corps headquarters."
 With one of his companies on the Tiensha Peninsula and the other three protecting the Air Base perimeter, Hill argued that he could not spare three platoons.
 He and Randall agreed that they would deploy one of the battalion's two reserve provisional Quick Reaction platoons composed of headquarters personnel.
 This platoon under First Lieutenant John E. Manning departed the airbase about 04:15 and arrived in the blocking positions about 05:15.